eugenp/learn-spring/README.md

-The Price of all “Learn Spring” course packages will increase by $40 on December 10th.
+**UPDATE:** The Price of all “Learn Spring” course packages will increase by $40 on December 10th.

 ======